 But it’s okay, I’m going to continue to link build and hopefully in January I can announce that it’s bounced back naturally.
 We’ll see, because I’m out of ideas otherwise.

-Yet again the BCC website has surpassed my expectations.
+Yet again Website 4 has surpassed my expectations.

 I was really hoping that one day I’d be able to hit $500 per month with this website, and that happened in December.
 That said, this is an Amazon affiliate website and I know that there’s always an increase in sales during the holiday season, so it’ll be interesting to see where the site settles in both January and February.